-Arc Ayodeji Olorunda is a Fellow of the Nigerian Institute of Architects and his area of expertise include Architectural Design, Project Supervision and Project/Construction Management; and Research with over 43 years' experience in Consultancy.
-His Private Consultancy Firm serves a wide range of clientele spanning the Hotel, Newspaper, Television and Broadcast Media, Mass Housing, Office Accommodations, Industrial, and Health Care Industries.
+Arc Ayodeji Olorunda is a Fellow of the Nigerian Institute of Architects and his expertise are in Architectural Design, Project Supervision and Project/Construction Management; and Research with over 45 years' experience in Consultancy.
+His Private Consultancy Firm serves a wide range of clienteles spanning the Hotel, Newspaper, Television and Broadcast Media, Mass Housing, Office Accommodations, Industrial, and the Health Care Industries.

-He was for many years a Member of Council, Nigerian Institute of Architects and Chairman, Board of Architectural Education.
-He also served on Arbitral Tribunals on Projects.
+He was for many years a Member of Council of the Nigerian Institute of Architects and Chairman of the Board for Architectural Education.
+He also served on Arbitral Tribunals on Construction Projects.

-He was a Member of the Committee that midwifed the Fire Code for Nigeria and the Standard Conditions of Contract for the Building Industry in Nigeria
+He was a Member of the Committee that midwifed the Fire Code for Nigeria and the Standard Conditions of Contract for the Building Industry in Nigeria.

-He is a Paul Harris Fellow and a past Youth Exchange Officer, District 913 of Rotary International and was a Member of the Rotary Club of Ibadan with Interest in Community Service.
+He is a Paul Harris Fellow and a past International Youth Exchange Officer, District 913 of Rotary International and was a Member of the Rotary Club of Ibadan with Interest in Community Service.

-He served as a Member, Oyo State Football Association for many years.
+He served as a Member, in the Oyo State Football Association for many years.

-He was a National Director of Full Gospel Business Men's Fellowship International, Nigeria and Producer of the Weekly Television Programme The Happiest People on Earth.
+He was a National Director of Full Gospel Business Men's Fellowship International, Nigeria and Producer of the Weekly Television Programme The Happiest People on Earth (THP).